gad-lang/gad/docs/error-handling.md

 # Error Handling

-uGO's `try-catch-finally` statements can handle all kinds of runtime errors even runtime `panic` in Go.
+Gad's `try-catch-finally` statements can handle all kinds of runtime errors even runtime `panic` in Go.
 It is similar to Ecmascript's error handling statements.
 Although `try-catch-finally` statements are not a must to handle all kinds of errors, one often needs finalizers for cleanup operations while interacting with